 Blacks are more likely to be imprisoned for a drug related offense.
-The drug prisoner admission rate (the number of people admitted to prison for drug offenses, per 100,000 residents) in Texas rose 66% between 1986 and 1999.^{xvii} This change is indicative of the larger change in African American drug admissions over the 13-year period.
-For Whites, the drug prison admission rate rose 19% (from 24 per 100,000 to 28 per 100,000), while for African Americans, the rate rose 280% (from 70 per 100,000, to 266 per 100,000).^{xviii} This difference in rate is despite the fact that according to the U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (SAMHSA), White and African American use of illicit drugs is close to the same percentages; specifically, Whites and African Americans, and 9.3% of Whites) as adults and as youth age 12 to 17 (10% of African American youth, and 12.6% of White youth)^{xix}
+The drug prisoner admission rate (the number of people admitted to prison for drug offenses, per 100,000 residents) in Texas rose 66% between 1986 and 1999.xvii This change is indicative of the larger change in African American drug admissions over the 13-year period.
+For Whites, the drug prison admission rate rose 19% (from 24 per 100,000 to 28 per 100,000), while for African Americans, the rate rose 280% (from 70 per 100,000, to 266 per 100,000).xviii This difference in rate occurred despite the fact that according to the U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (SAMHSA), White and African American use of illicit drugs is close to the same percentages; specifically, Whites and African Americans reported to be dependent on a substance at virtually the same rate (9.5% of African Americans, and 9.3% of Whites) as adults and as youth age 12 to 17 (10% of African American youth, and 12.6% of White youth).xix